 It’s also a good idea to understand if users are migrating from desktop to mobile and plan your development accordingly.
 You can use the “Overview” report under “Mobile” to see a breakdown of your traffic based on smartphones, tablets, and desktop devices.
 Check this report to see how quickly mobile usage of your site has grown over time.

 The “Devices” report lets you see additional details about the devices used to browse your site.
-This includes the mobile device name, brand, service provider, input selector, operating system, and other dimensions like screen resolution.
+This includes the mobile device name, brand, input selector, operating system, and other dimensions like screen resolution.
 These reports can give your developers and designers direction on how to create a mobile-optimized experience to best suit your users.